 When God uses synchronicity to leverage your behavior, the method will be exposed to the broadest possible range of influences.
-Manipulating one cones of the two.
+Manipulating one probability precludes another manipulation if there are conflicts in the causal cones of the two.
 There is a cost to each probability distortion in that it interferes with other probability distortions.
 And, since time is infinite, all causal cones impact each other at some point.
 Sure, it's mushy and it's possible to absorb the cost by compensating in places where it can be afforded, but there's overhead, and it adds up.
 Efficiency can be optimized by choosing the manipulation that costs the least in terms of other possible manipulations.
 This is like a liquid seeking its level.
 It spreads out everywhere.
 Everything is probability "distortion".
 All probabilities got the way they are because God distorted them from the primal neutrality.
 And everything is made of probabilities.
 And the most probable worlds are efficiently bootstrapping ones.
 Synchronicity flows to the cheapest way to get effects.